fleetdm/fleet/docs/Configuration/yaml-files.md

 > Make sure to include only the ID itself, and not the `id` prefix shown in the URL.
 The ID must be wrapped in quotes as shown in the example so that it is processed as a string.

-`self_service` only applies to macOS, and is ignored for other platforms.
+- `self_service` only applies to macOS, and is ignored for other platforms.
 For example, if the app is supported on macOS, iOS, and iPadOS, and `self_service` is set to `true`, it will be self-service on macOS workstations but not iPhones or iPads.
+- `labels_include_any` specifies whether the app will only be available for install on hosts that **have any** of these labels.
+Only one of either `labels_include_any` or `labels_exclude_any` can be specified.
+- `labels_exclude_any` specifies whether the app will only be available for install on hosts that **don't have any** of these labels.
+Only one of either `labels_include_any` or `labels_exclude_any` can be specified.

 ## org_settings and team_settings